michojekunle/nft-gated-event-mgmt-system/README.md

    Deploy the contract using Hardhat:

    ```
-   npx hardhat ignition deploy ignition/modules/<name-of-your-module> --network lisk-sepolia
+   npx hardhat ignition deploy ignition/modules/<name-of-your-module> --network <network>
    ```

 3. **Verify the Deployment:**

    Once deployed, note the contract address.
-You can verify the contract on Etherscan or blockscout if deployed on lisk-sepolia using:
+You can verify the contract on Etherscan or blockscout if deployed on the network deployed using:

    ```
-   npx hardhat verify --network lisk-sepolia <your-contract-address> <...args>
+   npx hardhat verify --network <network> <your-contract-address> <...args>
    ```

 - *Note: &lt;...args&gt; are the arguments passed to the constructor of your contract when it is being deployed*